-Horses can be exercised from their Exercise page (linked on the left side of each horse's main page), and you can check if a horse has been exercised by the green checkmark on their Exercise page or in the T column on the Stable page.
+Horses can be exercised from their Care page (linked on the left side of each horse's main page).
+Horses who have completed exercise show a green checkmark beside Exercise on their Care page and in the T column on the Stable page.

-Consistency is less important but will increase naturally if you have Training Skill 4 as they progress through training.
-Over time, a horse's odds of refusing training will decrease, assuming they don't max at incredibly low Consistency.
+Consistency is less important but will increase naturally if you have Training Skill 4 as horses progress through training.
+Over time, most horses have decreased odds of refusing training.

-Intelligence plays a small part also - whilst it does not cause training refusals, it can result in a horse not gaining stats despite having a successful training session.
-Horses with higher intelligence learn faster and gain stats more consistently, compared to horses with lower intelligence who will ultimately take longer to max their stats.
+The Intelligence gene also plays a small part in training.
+Whilst it does not cause training refusals, it can mean a horse does not gain stats despite completing a successful training session.
+Horses with higher Intelligence learn faster and gain stats more consistently, compared to horses with lower Intelligence who will ultimately take longer to max their stats.